hyperledger/indy-plenum/design/view-change.md

   messages even if underlying network can randomly drop them.
 Their proposed solution is to periodically broadcast status messages, so other nodes can learn about missing messages and retransmit them.

 - After obtaining (or generating in case of new primary) correct _NEW-VIEW_ message each replica sets stable checkpoint to _(ck, cd)_ from _X_ and records all requests in _X_ as pre-prepared.
 Backup replicas also broadcast _PREPARE_ messages for these requests.
+Since preparing (by primary) and checking (by backups) of _X_ includes update of uncommited state and dynamic validation of requests it is guaranteed that at this point all correct replicas will have same uncommited state corresponding to pre-prepared requests that got to new view.
 After that processing goes on in normal state.
 There are some caveats however.

   First one (also mentioned by authors of PBFT) is that it can happen so that some replica won't have checkpoint _(ck, cd)_ and it would require state transfer protocol to get to correct state.
 This could be done